astarafar/almalinux/how-to/system_hardening.md

 There are three options available to remediate this:
 * Restrict `root` login via `sshd` to permit only key-based authentication.
-    > Remote monitoring or management solutions may require `root` access via `sshd` to client systems.
+    > :warning: Remote monitoring or management solutions may require `root` access via `sshd` to client systems.
 If this applies to you, this is the correct solution.
 Prohibiting `root` login via `sshd` entirely may render these solutions nonfunctional.
 * Prohibit `root` login via `sshd` entirely.
 * Implement a second-factor requirement for `root` login via `sshd`.

-    > There are many options available for multi-factor authentication (MFA) on Linux operating systems.
+    > :information_source: There are many options available for multi-factor authentication (MFA) on Linux operating systems.
 Selecting and configuring such a solution is outside the scope of this guide.

 <br />